planetoftheweb/bootstrap4/slides/04_03-Navbars.md

 > > Notes:
 1. The navbar is the main component and it can have a number of other elements inside it.
-1. By default, navbars components will stack so we need to add a navbar-toggleable at a specific breakpoint to control when the navbars convert to rows.
+1. By default, navbars components will stack so we need to add a navbar-expand with optional breakpoints to control when the navbar expands
-1. The simplest componet you can use is the navbar-nav, which is our list of links.
+1. The simplest component you can use is the navbar-nav, which is our list of links.
 Just like with navs, you can use the navbar classes with either ULs or with the NAV tag.

 ---